-- Follow guidance included in the All Fire Personnel Best Practices (Appendix A) for social distancing, personal hygiene, workplace cleaning, symptom monitoring, etc. - Implement COVID-19 Screening daily (Appendix C) daily. - Develop the protocol to work remotely to the maximum extent possible.
-Consider limiting all paper documents by utilizing electronic documents.
+- Follow guidance included in the All Fire Personnel Best Practices (Appendix A), for social distancing, personal hygiene, workplace cleaning, symptom monitoring, etc. - Implement COVID-19 Screening daily (Appendix C). - Utilize the supplemental NRCG Finance Incident Response Options Matrix to determine onsite, remote and virtual options for finance personnel.
+Develop protocols to work remotely or virtually to the maximum extent possible. - Use electronic documentation instead of paper, when possible.
 This could include restricting system access to authorized users only and cloud-based document sharing.
-See Appendix F, Remote Operations. - Consider establishing units to provide remote support to multiple incidents.
-Ensure finance personnel are prepared and trained in how to accomplish their duties with and without technology in case the internet connectivity/technology support is not available. - Develop a "Plan B" in case the internet connectivity/technology support is unavailable (i.e. courier service). - Assure there is workable, functioning technology support.
-Although the e-ISuite Enterprise System is currently useable in a remote setting, system enhancement would improve performance. - Test the processes, systems and applications before actual deployment; use simulations. - Acceptance of electronic signatures or the ability to accept electronic imaging of signed document would enhance the success of a work environment. - Consider creating Command and General Staff protocols for information sharing and communicating to maintain team cohesion. - Availability of vendors with pre-season agreements may be limited.
-Items such as yurts, hand washing trailers, computers, shower units and caterers may require Emergency Equipment Rental Agreements, completed by an authorized procurement/contracting officer. - Practice COVID-19 protocols prior to Incident Response.
+See Appendix F, Remote Operations. - Situations may arise that place additional constraints on IMTs and may require one IMT to manage multiple incidents.
+Consider how finance would establish remote units to provide virtual support to multiple incidents. - Ensure that finance personnel are prepared and trained in how to accomplish their duties with and without technology in case the internet connectivity/technology support is not available. - Assure there is workable, functioning technology support when available.
+Although the e-ISuite Enterprise System is currently useable in a virtual setting, system enhancement would improve performance. - Test processes, systems and applications before actual deployment using simulations. - Consider modification of business practices to allow for electronic signatures and virtual exchange of information.
+Ensure electronic protocols are accessible to all incident resources, including vendors who may not be familiar with collaboration software. - Consider creating Command and General Staff protocols for information sharing and communicating to maintain team cohesion. - The availability of vendors with pre-season agreements may be limited.
+Items such as yurts, handwash trailers, computers, shower units and caterers may require Emergency Equipment Rental Agreements, completed by an authorized procurement/contracting officer. - Practice COVID-19 protocols prior to incident response.

-- For finance personnel who cannot work remotely, use social distancing within section (i.e. desk/people spacing, not sharing office supplies). - Develop protocols for using smartphones and other platforms to scan and send documents.
-Consider submitting finance section documents (CTRs, Shift Tickets, OF-288s, etc.) electronically. - Develop procedures and best practices for protecting PII for personnel working in a remote environment.

-- Consider modification of business practices to allow for electronic signatures and remote exchange of information.
-Ensure electronic protocols are accessible to all incident resources, including vendors who may not be familiar with collaboration software - Limit person-to-person access for any issues that cannot be resolved via phone or email. - Establish virtual/electronic procedures with clinics/hospitals/pharmacies to limit Compensation Unit Leader person-to-person contact. - Land Use Agreements for facilities that regularly house occupants (schools, conference centers, office space) may require services above and beyond standard restoration (e.g. complete professional disinfection).
-Sanitizing should be considered prior to occupancy. - Implement COVID-19 Screening daily.
-(Appendix C).
+- For finance personnel who cannot work virtually or remotely, use social distancing within section (desk/people spacing, not sharing office supplies). - Develop protocols for using smartphones and other platforms to scan and send documents.
+Consider submitting finance-section documents (CTRs, Shift Tickets, OF-288s, etc.) electronically. - Develop procedures and best practices for protecting PII for personnel working in a virtual environment. - Limit person-to-person interactions for any issues that can't be resolved via phone or email. - Establish virtual/electronic procedures with clinics/hospitals/pharmacies to limit Compensation Unit Leader person-to-person contact. - Land Use Agreements for facilities that regularly house responders (e.g., schools, conference centers, office space) may require services above and beyond standard restoration (e.g., complete professional decontamination).
+Sanitizing should also be considered prior to occupancy.

 - Follow the most current direction from the Centers for Disease Control and Prevention and local health authorities.
-Implement team or local unit exposure response plan(s). - Refer to Appendix A and follow guidelines regarding "positive screening". - When medical care may be needed for contract resources, follow vendor agreement/contract language provisions when supporting ill or injured contractors. - Take necessary precautions to comply with HIPAA and to protect Personally Identifiable Information (PII).
+Implement team or local unit exposure response plan(s). - Refer to Appendix A and follow guidelines regarding "positive screening". - When medical care may be needed for contract resources, follow vendor agreement/contract language provisions when supporting ill or injured contractors. - Take necessary precautions to comply with Health Insurance Portability Accountability Act (HIPAA) and to protect Personally Identifiable Information (PII).